RESTful web-services in JSIDPlay2

 <pathToMusicCollection> & # (3)

 3. pathToMusicCollection is the base directory to recursively create audio fingerprintings.
-This can be pathToHVSC or the path for CGSC!
+This can be the pathToHVSC or the path for CGSC!

-Launch JSIDPlay2Server with additional WhatsSID? tune recognition
+Launch JSIDPlay2Server with additional WhatsSID?
+Tune recognition

-Now lets explain how to start JSIDPlay2Server providing audio recognition.
+Now let’s explain how to start JSIDPlay2Server providing audio recognition.

 Note: You must create a database beforehand, that was explained in the previous section.